-(1) submit less than the required number of copies (an original and four copies are required);
+(1) Submit less than the required number of copies (an original and four copies are required if you requested and received approval for a waiver of the electronic submission requirement).
+Refer to the General Section of the SuperNOFA for information on application submission and receipt procedures;

-(2) request more units than were allocated to the local HUD Office to which you submitted your application (See the allocation chart in Section II.A. above);
+(2) Request more units than were allocated to the local HUD office that will be reviewing your application (See the allocation chart in Section II.A.

+above);

-- (3) request less than the minimum number of units for persons with disabilities in an independent living project (5 units) or a group home (2 units); or - (4) request more than the maximum number of units for a group home (6 units). - b.
+- (3) Request less than the minimum number of units for persons with disabilities in an independent living project (5 units) or a group home (2 units): - (4) Request more than the maximum number of units for a group home (6 units); or - (5) Request assistance for housing that you currently own or lease that has been occupied by people with disabilities for longer than one year prior to the application deadline date.

+b.
 Other Criteria.
-(1) You, or a Co-Sponsor, must have experience in providing housing or services to persons with disabilities. - (2) You and any Co-Sponsor must be eligible nonprofit organizations with tax exempt status under Section 501(c)(3) of the Internal Revenue Service code. - (3) Your application must contain evidence of site control or the identification of a site.
+(1) You, or a Co-Sponsor, must have experience in providing housing or services to persons with disabilities.

+(2) You and any Co-Sponsor must be eligible nonprofit organizations with tax exempt status under Section 501(c)(3) of the Internal Revenue Service code.

+(3) Your application must contain evidence of site control or the identification of a site.
 Section 811(d)(3) of the National Affordable Housing Act requires you to provide either evidence of site control or a reasonable assurance that you will have control of a site within six months of the date of the Agreement Letter notifying you that you have been selected to receive a Section 811 fund reservation.
-Accordingly, you must include in your application, the required information specified below for evidence of site control, or the required information specified below under site identification as a reasonable assurance that site control will be obtained within six months of the date of the Agreement Letter. - (a) Evidence of Site Control-If you have control of a site at the time you submit your application, you must provide the information in Exhibit 4(d) in IV.B. of this program section of the SuperNOFA relative to site control. or - (b) Site Identification-If you do not have site control of one or more of your sites, you must provide the information required in Exhibit 4(e) in IV.B. of this program section of the SuperNOFA under "Identification of Site" for any site not under control as a reasonable assurance that site control will be obtained within six months of fund reservation notification.
+Accordingly, you must include in your application, the required information specified below for evidence of site control, or the required information specified below under site identification as a reasonable assurance that site control will be obtained within six months of the date of the Agreement Letter.
+If you submit the required information for an identified site(s), you must include a specific street address for each identified site or the application will be rejected.

+(a) Evidence of Site Control-If you have control of a site at the time you submit your application, you must provide the information in Exhibit 4(d) in IV.B. of this program section of the SuperNOFA relative to site control; or

+(b) Site Identification-If you do not have site control of one or more of your sites, you must provide the information required in Exhibit 4(e) in IV.B. of this program section of the SuperNOFA under "Identification of a Site" for any site not under control as a reasonable assurance that site control will be obtained within six months of fund reservation notification.